-The Republic of Benin has a total population of about 9.5 million people with the population growth rate around 2.9%.
-About half of the total population of Benin live in urban areas in major cities such as Cotonou the seat of government (Cotonou contains about 1 million people) and Porto-Novo the capital of Benin (Porto-Novo contains about 400,000 people).
+The Republic of Benin has a total population of about 11.5 million people (as of 2017) with the population growth rate hovering around 2.7%.
+About half of the total population of Benin lives in urban areas in major cities and towns such as Cotonou the seat of government (Cotonou contains about 1 million people) and Porto-Novo the capital of Benin (Porto-Novo contains about 400,000 people).

 Although a small country, the Republic of Benin is one of the most culturally rich countries in all of Africa with several ethnic and racial groups living together.
 The Fon and related ethnic groups make up about 39.2% of the total population.
-The Adja and related ethnic groups make up about 15.2%.
-Yoruba and related ethnic groups form about 12.3% of the total population.
-The Bariba and related make up about 9.2%, the Peuls about 7%, the Ottamari and related form about 6.1% of the total population while the Dendi, and other ethnic groups make up the remaining percentage of the total population.
+The Adja and related ethnic groups make up about 15.2% of the population.
+The Yoruba and related ethnic groups together form about 12.3% of the total population.
+The Bariba and related make up about 9.2%, the Peuls about 7%, the Ottamari and related form about 6.1% of the total population while the Dendi, and other ethnic groups make up the remaining fraction of the population.

-Although French remains the official language of Benin, Fon, Yoruba, and several other local languages are spoken in Benin today.
-Although Benin is the motherland of "voodoo", only about 17.3% of the total population claim voodoo or vodoun as their major religion.
-About 42.8% of the total population of Benin are Christians (including Catholics and protestants).
+Although French remains the official language of Benin, Fon, Yoruba, and several other local languages are written and spoken in Benin today.
+Benin is the motherland of voodoo.
+In fact, voodoo is the state religion of Benin.
+However, only about 17.3% of the total population claim voodoo or vodoun as their major religion.
+About 42.8% of the total population are Christians (including Catholics and protestants).
 Muslims form about 24.4% of the total population.